YOSTINA-dh/TSEHAY-S--KITCHEN/README.md

 2. When the user clicks on the Delete button, the selected recipe will be removed from the database, the page of All categories loads automatically

-### Browse by Category

-Contains a dropdown menu with the four categories:

-1. Main Course;

-2. Soup;

-3. Bites;

-4. Bread.

 Navigation works without problem, the sidenav pops up when the window get resized.

 ### Add New lists/Add Category